Vyralmarketing/mustafa-faiz/_posts/2020-08-05-real-estate-commissions-explained.md

 5:51—Wrapping things up

-As always, if you have questions about this or any other real estate topic, or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
+As always, if you have questions about this or any other real estate topic or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
 I’m happy to help.&nbsp;